Achievements

 Winning Team

-In this globally contested Data Analytics competition hosted by the prestigious Wharton School, our team consisting of Nischith Sriram (team leader), Luv Nambiar & myself secured first position.
-As the only Indian and undergraduate team among the finalists, we also got an opportunity to present our insights at the Wharton People Analytics Conference 2021.
+Hosted by the prestigious Wharton School of Business, our team consisting of Nischith Sriram, Luv Nambiar & myself secured first position in this global competition.
+We were the only Indian and also the only undergraduate team among the finalists.
+We also got an opportunity to present our insights at the Wharton People Analytics Conference 2021.

 The objective of the competition was to provide actionable recommendations to the 'Teach For America' nonprofit organization.
-Our eventual findings involved using extensive & creative data analysis & nudge theory to make data-driven suggestions to TFA's applicants.
-We also proposed an ambitious and innovative Reinforcement Learning model to make optimized offers to the TFA applicants.
-My own contributions were towards data analytics & visualizations.
+Our findings involved using extensive data analysis & nudge theory to make data-driven suggestions to TFA's applicants.
+We also proposed an innovative Reinforcement Learning model to make optimized offers to the TFA applicants.
+My own contributions were towards data analytics, reinforcement learning & visualizations.

 ASEAN-India Hackathon 2021